runtimeverification/evm-semantics/include/kframework/foundry.md

 Basic commands are (and each can be passed --help):

 - `kevm foundry-kompile`: Kompile a definition, generating claims for each Foundry test.
   The best options are:
    - `--regen` - needed if Solidity sources change,
-   - `-rekompile` - needed if K lemmas change, or K definition changes,
+   - `--rekompile` - needed if K lemmas change, or K definition changes,
    - `--require` - for adding an extra K file with lemmas,
    - `--module-import` - importing an extra K module in one of the added K files with lemmas.

 - `kevm foundry-prove`: Run a given proof using the KCFG-based prover (not supporting loops yet, need to fall back to typical K for that).
   The best options are:
    - `—reinit` - want to start over from scratch,
    - `—no-simplify-init` - do not want to invoke simplification on all the original nodes, can be faster,
    - `—max-depth` - increase the space between saved nodes; bigger is faster,
    - `—max-iterations` - maximum number of nodes to store in KCFG before giving on attempting proof for that run,
    - `—break-every-step` - save a state every opcode, slow, good for debugging,
    - `—break-on-calls` - save a state every time a call is made, good to turn on.
+   - `--verbose` - output what the prover is doing to make sure it's making progress.

 - `kevm foundry-show`: Display the given KCFG so far as text.
   Options are:
    - `—no-minimize` - do not omit all the gory details,
    - `—node` - can be a repeated option, display more information about a given node   hash,
    - `—node-delta` - displays the delta between two given nodes in the KCFG.